Naveen-Arul/NewsSense/README.md

 2. **Education**: The system teaches ML concepts through interactive visualization
 3. **Production-Readiness**: Follows best practices for real-world ML deployment

-The project bridges the gap between academic ML tutorials and production systems, demonstrating how to build a robust, scalable, and user-friendly AI application.
+The project bridges the gap between academic ML tutorials and production systems, demonstrating how to build a robust, scalable, and user-friendly ML application.

 ---